 The making of proper estate planning documents, such as a will, is the best gift you can give your loved ones this holiday season.
 Some fail to follow this well-traveled path, creating despair and court costs for those closest to them.

 For example, an Australian man recently expressed his last wishes in an unsent text message to his brother which ended with the words “my will”.
 The text provided that his entire estate passes to his brother and nephew and that they “put his ashes in the back garden.”
 His wife contested its validity.

 The Brisbane Supreme Court eventually accepted the text as a will.
 Another example is Canadian Cecil George Harris.
 He remembered that he hadn’t prepared a proper will as he lay dying in his field trapped under his tractor in 1948.
 Courageous, resourceful, and probably guilt-ridden, he painstakingly carved his will into the mud on the tractor fender.
 The Australian and Canadian judges accepted these last minute wills after lengthy litigation.
 California law still requires a “signature,” whatever that means.
 Set a good example by working with a qualified estate planning lawyer to give your loved ones a precious gift this holiday season.

 About the author

-John O’Grady leads a full service estate and trust law firm in San Francisco.
-He served as the 2012 Chair of BASF’s Estate Planning, Trust & Probate Section His practice includes Estate Planning & Administration, Probate & Trust Litigation, Collaborative Practice, Mediation, Conflict Coaching, Elder Law & Taxation.
+John O’Grady leads a full-service estate and trust law firm in San Francisco.
+His practice includes Estate Planning & Administration, Probate and Trust Litigation.